developerBlogs/developerBlogs.github.io/_posts/2021-08-28-rails_api_series-01.markdown

 1. Setting up our Ruby on Rails API only application with all necessary gems and stuff.
 2. Adding Rspec for the TDD approach.
 3. Building a CRUD RESTful APIs
-4. Active model serializers
-5. Integrating Fast JSON api, JSON API specification
+4. Serializing the API resources
-6. Securing our API with JWT
+5. Securing our API with JWT
-7. Integration SWAGGER for api documentation
+6. Integration SWAGGER for api documentation
-8. and many more....
+7. and many more....
 </div>
 </div>